hartleys/QoRTs/README.md

 in the detection and identification of errors, biases, and artifacts produced by paired-end high-throughput RNA-Seq technology.
 In addition, it can produce count data designed for use with differential expression and differential exon usage tools, as well as individual-sample and/or group-summary genome track files suitable for use with the UCSC genome browser (or any compatible browser).
-The most recent release of QoRTs is available on the [QoRTs project page](http://hartleys.github.io/QoRTs/index.html).
+More information is available on the [QoRTs project page](http://hartleys.github.io/QoRTs/index.html).

 The entire QoRTs toolkit can be used in almost any operating system that supports java and R.